kleeaar/PiCNiC/README.md

  * pyyaml

  In order to install the dependencies, you can run the setup.sh files.

+ PiCNiC was tested on raspberry pi 3 and 4.
  ## Usage
  First, start the pigpio daemon by executing the command
  ```bat